Welcome to the AIB REVIEW

 The AIB Review, while addressing hot topics, does not lose sight of our educational purpose.
 Indeed, it shines a light on the lively intellectual organisation that we are.
 Our current students can expect to see a number of these articles brought into your webinars as prompts and provocation for debate and dialogue.

-We will be publishing the AIB Review quarterly, with the next edition scheduled for August.
+We will be publishing the AIB Review quarterly, with the next issue scheduled for August.
 We have already decided that the theme will be ‘Climate Change’ and a number of staff (and students) are already seeing connections to be made between COVID and Climate Change.

 There are several key people who have been instrumental in bringing this initiative to life.
 Firstly, AIB’s Discipline Leaders, who were tossed a very broad challenge and shaped it into meaningful existence.
 Secondly, our Editorial Advisor Dr Michael Galvin, who brought his rich experience and expertise to bear on each article.
 And finally our Educational Design and Marketing teams who designed and delivered a great product.